 The Board provides strategic direction and leadership aligned to the Company's value system to ensure the sustainability of the business.
-The Board maintains effective control over strategic, financial and compliance matters of Gaia and ensures compliance with the Companies Act, King IV and the 4AX Listings Requirements.
+The Board maintains effective control over strategic, financial and compliance matters of the Company and ensures compliance with the Companies Act, King IV and the CTSE Listings Requirements.